pranav-ap/blog/content/posts/cnn.md

 Convolutional neural networks are very similar to ordinary neural networks.
 They are made up of neurons that have learnable weights and biases.
 The whole network expresses a single function $f$ that takes raw image pixels and gives class scores.
 It uses backprop to learn the weights and biases based on a loss function $J(\theta)$.

 Convolutional architectures make the explicit assumption that the inputs are images, which allows us to encode certain properties into the architecture.

-The *convolution* operation is at the heart of convolutional nets and gives rise to *parameter sharing* and *local connectivity*.
-Another operation, called *pooling*, helps improve computational efficiency and generalization error.
-It is often applied after convolution.
+Each layer is a volume of neurons instead of a vector of neurons as in ordinary neural nets.
+We can use *parameter sharing* between some neurons within the same layer and *local connectivity* between neurons of different layers.

 There are three main types of layers in a convolutional nets: *Convolutional layer*, *Pooling layer*, and *Fully-Connected layer*.
 They are stacked together in different number and order to form its architecture.